hemmayo/quidax-engineering-ui-assessment/README.md

 ### index.html

-Main entry point.
+The app's main entry point.

 ## Issues faced

 ### Cross-browser compatibility

-The scrolling momentum on fixed containers worked as expected on desktop browsers but not on touch devices, especially iOS browsers
+The scrolling momentum on fixed containers worked as expected on desktop browsers, but didn't work on touch devices, especially iOS browsers

 #### Fix:
 Set -webkit-overflow-scrolling property of parent container to touch.